sarckk/sarckk.github.io/content/post/transformers.md

 For example, if the dimension of matrix $K$ in **Single-Head Attention** was $512 \times 512$, then the dimension of $K_1$ and $K_2$ in a **2-Head Attention** would each be $512 \times 256$, thus projecting to a 256-dimensional space instead of 512-dimensional.

-After all the heads compute its own value of `Attention(X,Q_i,K_i,V_i)` in parallel, we concatenate the outputs to obtain an output of the same shape as we had in the case of single-head attention.
+After all the heads compute its own value of $\text{Attention}(X,Q_i,K_i,V_i)$ in parallel, we concatenate the outputs to obtain an output of the same shape as we had in the case of single-head attention.
 This is followed by a final linear projection to $d_{emb}$-dimensional space where $d_{emb}$ is the embedding dimension.
 For our example input of shape `(9,512)`, MHA produces an output of the same shape.

 The intuition behind why having multiple heads improves performance is that by having independently trainable linear projections per head, the model is able to simultaneously attend to different aspects of the language (for example, for a model trained on LaTeX documents, it might have one head that learns to attend to a presence of a `\end` command if a `\begin` command appears in the sequence, and another head that relates words in terms of their semantic relevance in text).